Morning sky as seen during a flight from London to Seoul. All Rights Reserved.

 A friend of mine once said, I should use a microscope instead of a camera, and it’s true that I enjoy taking close-ups, showing details of everyday life.
 I particularly enjoy taking photos of old shop signs or neon lights, unusual products or foods, and of plants and animals.
 My first publication was the 2011 photo calendar for Baan Doi, one of the NGOs I worked for in Thailand.
 It featured images of children in the Golden Triangle.
 Other photographs of mine have been used in Open Democracy’s publication “Sex Workers Speak: Who Listens?” and in a programme by the Queen’s Film Theatre in Belfast.

-I am shooting with a Fuji FinePix S6500fd, a fine allrounder Fuji released in 2006, but recently upgraded to a Sony RX10 Mark IV.
+I used to shoot with a Fuji FinePix S6500fd, a fine allrounder Fuji released in 2006, but recently upgraded to a Sony RX10 Mark IV.
 Occasionally, I also use a Samsung Galaxy A5 (2017).
-In the near future, I hope to swap the Fuji for a Canon 700D.